Give a voice to filmmakers in developing countries

 For over 15 years now, the IDFA Bertha Fund

 (previously known as the Jan Vrijman Fund) has been supporting filmmakers from developing countries, helping their films to be made and screened and their stories to be heard, both in their own countries and abroad.
 Filmmakers with powerful and urgent stories to tell from Africa, Asia, Latin America and the Middle East.

 You can support with a donation of any amount

 All donations will go directly to filmmakers in Africa, Asia, Latin America or the Middle East, so they can do research, start filming, hire equipment for editing or put the finishing touches of their documentaries.

 The IDFA Bertha Fund really needs the support of international documentary lovers

-As from 2013, the finance received from the government will gradually disappear.
-For this reason, the Fund is desperately seeking international businesses and private individuals willing to support the Fund because they believe in the power of documentaries and documentary makers in developing countries.
+From 2013, the finance received from the Dutch government has gradually disappeared.
+For this reason, the Fund is seeking international businesses and private individuals willing to support the Fund because they believe in the power of documentaries and documentary makers in developing countries.

 Read more about the IDFA Bertha Fund and the supported projects here.

 Please fill out the form below to give your support to documentaries in developing countries.